Cross D Bar Ranch

 - 18 unit commercial RV park infrastructure, including office, laundry, and showers

-Located in the western foothills of Colorado’s secluded Wet Mountains near Westcliffe, CO, the 667-acre Cross D Bar Ranch is a spectacularly sited expanse of mountain parkland.
+Located in the western foothills of Colorado’s secluded Wet Mountains near Westcliffe, CO, the 692-acre Cross D Bar Ranch is a spectacularly sited expanse of mountain parkland.
 With breathtaking views of the Sangre de Cristo Mountains to the West, the ranch is graced with the mixed terrain and vegetation that typify Colorado’s Front Range foothills mountain park ecosystem.
 The upper headwaters of Hardscrabble Creek flow through the heart of a stunning meadow, surrounded by subalpine forest made up of lodgepole and ponderosa pine, mixed conifer, and aspen stands.
+The ranch is protected by a Deed of Conservation Easement held by Colorado Open Lands.
+The easement covers 627 acres of the ranch and allows for two additional future building envelopes (see map).
 Historically developed as a remote RV campground and recreational mountain retreat, the ranch boasts substantial commercial-grade infrastructure and utilities located in the strategic center of the property.
-With both significant conservation and development potential, the Cross D Bar Ranch is an excellent long-term investment opportunity.
+A beautiful conservation achievement with significant development potential, the Cross D Bar Ranch is an excellent long-term investment opportunity.

 There are two homes on the ranch, a rustic 3,000 sq. ft. log built headquarters residence, and a 1,300 sq. ft. managers home.
 Additionally there is a 3,000 sq. ft.
 Quonset barn/mechanic’s shop and a full set of working pens for livestock.